Our Confidentiality Pledge

 NHS Practitioner Health Service Confidentiality Policy

-Commitment to confidentiality for practitioners using the NHS PHS
+Commitment to confidentiality for practitioners using the NHS PH

-Doctors should be assured that the NHS Practitioner Health Service (PHS) is a confidential service and that those being treated in the service can expect the same level of confidentiality as all other patients.
-This means that the PHS will not disclose information to any third party without the consent of the practitioner, unless required by a legal obligation.
+Members of the workforce should be assured that NHS Practitioner Health (PH) is a confidential service and that those being treated in the service can expect the same level of confidentiality as all other patients.
+This means that the PH will not disclose information to any third party without the consent of the practitioner, unless required by a legal obligation.
 Medical practitioners will not be subject to a more or less stringent interpretation of the law than the general population.

-This document sets out the commitment of the NHS Practitioner Health Service (PHS) to confidentiality and the necessary limits to confidentiality.
-More information is provided in the Memoranda of Understanding here with the General Medical Council and the General Dental Council.
+This document sets out the commitment of NHS Practitioner Health (PH) to confidentiality and the necessary limits to confidentiality.
+More information is provided in the Memoranda of Understanding with the General Medical Council and the General Dental Council.

-The NHS Practitioner Health Service (PHS) is a national, England wide service and PHS treating clinicians and PHS practitioner patients will be located across the country.
+NHS Practitioner Health (PH) is a national, England wide service and PH treating clinicians and PH practitioner patients will be located across the country.
 To enable a centralised patient record and appointment system and coordinating policies and processes agreed confidentiality principles are essential.

-The NHS Practitioner Health Service (PHS) will use a cloud based patient record system and a Booking App to securely store all patient information, including appointments, treatment, and consultations.
+NHS Practitioner Health (PH) will use a cloud based patient record system and a Booking App to securely store all patient information, including appointments, treatment, and consultations.

 Security of patient records

-All information (paper-based and electronic) about a practitioner will be kept in the PHS secure clinical system and accessed only by PHS staff.
+All information (paper-based and electronic) about a practitioner will be kept in the PH secure clinical system and accessed only by PH staff.
 All paper records will be scanned into a secure electronic record and the paper version destroyed, except where required by law to retain originals.

 Records will not be available through any record sharing arrangements such as the NHS Spine.
 Copies of electronic records will be held in the Cloud based patient record system.

-Information will be shared between PHS staff and preferred providers only through secure systems.
+Information will be shared between PH staff and preferred providers only through secure systems.

 Providing identifying information